ibm-client-success/logging/COSwithAT.md

 ```
 responseData.bucketLocation:us-east OR responseData.bucketLocation:us-south AND failure
 ```
-In timeframe field, you can specify a period of time using several formats
+In *timeframe field* (next to the *search field*), you can specify a period of time using several formats

 Absolute time:
 - 3 days ago